Eagle‘s Nest Historical Tours

 However, it was also at this alpine retreat – the Berghof – that many of Hitler’s sinister plans were forged, leading to war and genocide.
 In 2022 our daily tour of the “Eagle’s Nest” will include a short visit to Hitler’s former estate, the only property he personally owned.
 Though the building itself was destroyed by bombing and later demolished, our guides, with the help of photographs, recreate the Berghof’s former appearance and offer an in-depth narrative to outline the significant role Hitler’s former estate played in world history.

-• Cross on the summit of Mount Kehlstein
+Cross on the summit of Mount Kehlstein

-• Perched on a mountaintop the Eagle’s Nest dominates the countryside below
+Perched on a mountaintop the Eagle’s Nest dominates the countryside below

 Times & Prices

 The Eagle’s Nest Historical Tour is offered daily at 1:15 p.m., departing from our office at the Berggasthof Obersalzberg restaurant on Obersalzberg above Berchtesgaden (Germany).
 It operates when the Eagle’s Nest is open, (usually from mid-May through October, weather permitting) and lasts approximately four hours.
-The price of the tour in 2022 is 67€ per person (active duty military, students and seniors 65 and over qualify for a 3€ discount) and 45€ for children from 8 through 14 years of age (due to the intense historical focus of this tour we do not accept bookings for children under 8).
-The price includes all entrance fees and transportation.
+The price of the tour in 2023 is 70€ per person and 47€ for children from 8 through 14 years of age (due to the intense historical focus of this tour we do not accept bookings for children under 8).
+The price includes our transportation plus the Eagle’s Nest mountain bus (30,80€).
 As our tours are limited in size, it is advisable to book in advance.

 How much walking is involved?